ytthuan/LeoSQLServerRServices/EnergyDemandForecasting/README.md

 **NOTE:** Please don't use "Download ZIP" to get this repository, as it will change the line endings in the data file.
 Use "git clone" to get a local copy of this repository.

+See [SQLR Folder](SQLR) for more info about the solution files, scripts, data structure and the tables created.